 Password protection Supported.
 All settings require the correct password (if set) to ensure system security.
 User-configurable Supported.
 After certain time in absence of user password validation interaction, the password will be requested again.
 This timeout helps to avoid unauthorized operation when user is away.
-Control over Network Specific, unused protocols can be disabled to prevent Protocols unauthorized access.
 SSL-enabled Agents communicate to the controller through limited set RAIDWatch Agents of authorization options.